Daniel-KM/Omeka-S-module-BlockPlus/README.md

 ![add-new-block-group-plus](data/images/add-new-block-group-plus.png)

 This pre-configured list of page models and group of blocks can be configured in many places.

-Four page models, one for each of the page templates of the module, and one group of blocks are available by default.
+As an example, [four page models], one for each of the page templates of the module, and one group of blocks are available by default.
 The page models are similar to the ones of Omeka Classic (Omeka 2) to simplify migration.

 - Page models:
   - Home Page: A page template with blocks browse preview, html, heading, and